Did you know that dating, as we think of it, didn't really exist until the 1920's?

 Dating for fun and companionship became more common, and could even increase one's popularity.
 But for all the talk of the new sexual liberation, dating in the 1920s still had its limits.

-As long as you were in a committed relationship, it was considered perfectly fine to kiss, and even caress, as long as it wasn't the whole kit & caboodle.
-However, more effective contraception was available, and of course some took the risk.
-This was a huge leap of faith, which could ruin a girls reputation forever, if her partner decided not to marry her.
+However, more effective contraception was available, and some took the risk.
+In the era, it was a leap of faith that could ruin a girls reputation forever, if her partner decided not to marry her.

 But this was the very beginning of women starting to make important decisions for themselves, and about themselves.
-The ability to leave the home, and go on a date without parental supervision was revolutionary.
+The ability to leave the home and go on a date without parental supervision was revolutionary.